Michael McLean (golfer)

 Michael McLean (born 6 March 1963) is an English professional golfer.

+Career

 McLean was born in Farnborough, Kent.
 He turned professional in 1981 and played on the European Tour through most of the 1980s and 1990s.
 He made the top one hundred on the European Tour Order of Merit ten times with a best ranking of 20th in 1991.
 His sole European Tour win came at the 1990 Portuguese Open TPC.